CyberTrainingExercise/Docs/readme.md

 ### Mission:

 Think of this as the method for achieving the vision.
-If you take anything home about the [CTX](terms.md 'Cyber Training Exercise.')
-Project, it is meant to be "real" as in true to the real world; "tangible" as in something the cadets can physically engage with (ie. not just mental games); and "engaging" in that it grabs your attention, holds it, and excites you about the 17X career fields.
+If you take anything home about the <abbr title='Cyber Training Exercise'>CTX</abbr> Project, it is meant to be "real" as in true to the real world; "tangible" as in something the cadets can physically engage with (ie. not just mental games); and "engaging" in that it grabs your attention, holds it, and excites you about the 17X career fields.

 > ## *To provide i5 cadets a real, tangible, and engaging view of the 17X career fields and how they operate and interoperate within the Space Force.*

-See [intro.md](intro.md) for more details on the [CTX](terms.md 'Cyber Training Exercise.')
-Project.
+See [intro.md](intro.md) for more details on the <abbr title='Cyber Training Exercise'>CTX</abbr> Project.

 ## [Developer](terms.md 'Someone who contributes to the CTX Project's code or documentation.')
 Intro